julia-users-berlin/julia-users-berlin.github.io/index.md

 ## Upcoming events

-We are meeting for a post-JuliaCon session in Gleisdreieck this **Tuesday the 23rd of July at 19:00**, please follow messages on Zulip for the exact location.
+We are having a social meetup at BRLO in Gleisdreieck this **Tuesday, August 13th at 19:00**.

+Please follow messages on the [ `#berlinusergroup`](https://julialang.zulipchat.com/#narrow/stream/249782-berlinusergroup) channel of the [Julia Zulip](https://julialang.zulipchat.com/) for updates and the exact location.

 ## Regular meeting